samyhaff/samyhaff.github.io/content/obsidian.md

 hammer-curl::
 ```

 I also have a `gym` note where I keep track of the weights I lift for each exercise.
-I use the following query to display the last four upper body workout weights:
+I use the following query to display the last four upper body workout weights in a table:

 ```sql
 TABLE